infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Nutrition.md

 This implies that the emphasis of this domain be on building and sustaining:

+## Adequate Nutritional Inputs
+- Frequent monitoring of nutritional inputs and outputs through metrics such as macro-nutrient/micro nutrient composition of diet, height vs age, weight vs age, medical reports
+- Diets balanced and efficient to deliver nutritional inputs on par with global standards.

 ## Effective Nutrition Processes
 - Standardization of menus and grocery purchasing cycles
 - Individualization of nutritional needs and tastes